void

 middelhavet.jpg

-Mediterranean Sea is just about mentioned as Oberleutnant Lukáš on the train to Budějovice reads in Bohemia about the success of the German submarine "E" and bombs thrown from aeroplanes that explode three times in a row.
+Mediterranean Sea is briefly mentioned as Oberleutnant Lukáš, on the train to Budějovice, reads in Bohemia about the success of the German submarine "E" and bombs dropped from aeroplanes that explode three times in succession.

 Background

-Mediterranean Sea is an ocean between Europe and Africa, with western Asia to the east and the Atlantic Ocean to the west.
+Mediterranean Sea is a sea between Europe and Africa, with western Asia to the east and the Atlantic Ocean to the west.
 The following countries bordering the Mediterranean participated in World War I: Austria-Hungary, France, Italy, Greece, Montenegro og Turkey.

 Austria-Hungary had access to Mediterranean Sea from Trieste and along the coast of Dalmatia down to Montenegro, k.u.k.
 Kriegsmarine possessed a sizeable fleet.
 Their main base was at Pola (now Pula, Croatia).
-During the war they were however limited to operations in the Adriatic See as the Entente blockaded the sea at the southern tip of Italy.
+During the war, however, they were limited to operations in the Adriatic Sea as the Entente blockaded the sea at the southern tip of Italy.

 Submarines in the Mediterranean

-At the time the episode is supposed to have taken place (late 1914 or early 1915) there were no German U-boats in the Mediterranean Sea, they only appeared later that year.
-Not could they have been called "E" as all German U-boats had names starting with "U" (Unterseeboot).
-The German air force did however use war planes classed "E" (Eindecker), so perhaps the author swapped U-boats with aeroplanes?
+At the time the episode is supposed to have taken place (late 1914 or early 1915), there were no German U-boats in the Mediterranean Sea; they only appeared later that year.
+Nor could they have been called "E", as all German U-boats had names starting with "U" (Unterseeboot).
+The German air force did, however, use aeroplanes classified as "E" (Eindecker), so perhaps the author confused U-boats with aeroplanes?

 Austro-Hungarian U-boats were also designated by the letter "U".
-They had been active in the Adriatic See from the outbreak of war, and on 27 April 1915 the French cruiser Léon Gambetta was torpedoed by "U-5".
+They had been active in the Adriatic Sea from the outbreak of war, and on 27 April 1915 the French cruiser Léon Gambetta was torpedoed by "U-5".
 In 1914 k.u.k.
 Kriegsmarine owned 5 U-boats, a number that rose to 26 by 1918.
-Almost all of them were built in Germany.
+Almost all were built in Germany.

 In the train from Prague to Budweis (late December 1914) Lukasch reads in the „Bohemia“ about the successful actions of the German submarine „E“ in the Mediterranean Sea: